JCARLOS3009/JCARLOS3009/README.md

 - 🌱 I’m currently learning Python, Power BI, Google Data Studio

-- 💞️ I’m looking to collaborate on BIM tecnologies, data science and big data
+- 💞️ I’m looking to collaborate on Web Development, BIM tecnologies, data science and big data

 - 📫 How to reach me https://www.linkedin.com/in/jos%C3%A9-carlos-barreto-filho-50220a23b/